ff7-mods/ff7-flat-wiki/docs/FF8/Field/Script/Opcodes/171 UNKNOWN6.md

 #### Description

 Turns this entity clockwise to face some direction.
 The only noticeable difference between this and the other turn functions is that the turn is always clockwise.

-It is unknown how this differs from [UNKNOWN8][].
+It is unknown how this differs from [UNKNOWN8](173 UNKNOWN8.md).

-  [UNKNOWN8]: 173%20UNKNOWN8.md "wikilink"